github/docs/content/github/authenticating-to-github/about-anonymized-urls.md

 If an image or video is showing up in your browser but not on {% data variables.product.prodname_dotcom %}, you can try requesting it locally.

 {% data reusables.command_line.open_the_multi_os_terminal %}
-2. Request the image headers using `curl`.
+2. Request the image or video headers using `curl`.
   ```shell
   $ curl -I https://www.my-server.com/images/some-image.png
   > HTTP/2 200